google/shoptimizer/docs/developer-guide.md

 be run, unless an item in the body specifies that it should be excluded.
 See [section 5](./developer-guide.md#22-api-specification#5-excluding-optimizers-for-specific-items) 'Excluding Optimizers for Specific Items' for details.

-Consider creating a config file for your Content API client so that you can easily toggle optimizers on and off.
+Consider creating a config file for your API client so that you can easily toggle optimizers on and off.

 __Example Endpoint__